 Stylish looks, a seven-year warranty and a great-value price tag make the Kia Sportage a hugely desirable crossover

-The Kia Sportage is a rival to the Nissan Qashqai and Skoda Yeti, and thanks to its off-the-wall looks, a long list of standard equipment and strong build quality, it's the most desirable model yet from the ambitious Korean car maker.
+The Kia Sportage is an SUV rival to the Nissan Qashqai and Skoda Yeti, and thanks to its off-the-wall looks, a long list of standard equipment and strong build quality, it's the most desirable model yet from the ambitious Korean car maker.

 When it comes to head-turning glamour, the Kia Sportage certainly takes some beating.
 Kia design boss Peter Schreyer was the man behind the Audi TT, and it shows – the Sportage arguably garners more admiring glances than many premium alternatives, including the BMW X1 and Volkswagen Tiguan.

-The 2014 facelift has seen a new front grille, LED taillights and a shark fin roof antenna, keep the design fresh.
+In 2014, the Kia Sportage was facelifted and Kia fitted a new front grille, LED taillights and a shark fin roof antenna to keep the design fresh.

 Yet there’s more to this crossover than its catwalk looks, as it boasts an upmarket interior, generous equipment list and family-friendly practicality.
 Better still, it’s backed by a seven-year warranty and, as with the Qashqai, its available in efficient two and go-anywhere four-wheel-drive guises.